Orthogonality questions in the Hardy space related to $\zeta$-zeros: Abstract

 \section{Abstract}

-A Hardy space approach to the Nyman-Beurling and B\'aez-Duarte criterion for the Riemann Hypothesis (RH) was introduced by Noor \cite{Noor}.
-It states that the RH holds if and only if the linear manifold $\mathcal{N}$ generated by a sequence of functions $(h_k)_{k\geq 2}$ is dense in the Hardy space $H^2$.
-In this article we consider the following three questions: $\mathbf{A.}$ How small is the orthogonal complement of $\mathcal{N}$? $\mathbf{B.}$ Is the closure of $\mathcal{N}$ a shift-invariant subspace of $H^2$? $\mathbf{C.}$ Is $\mathcal{N}$ dense in $H^2$ under a weaker topology?.
-We use tools from local Dirichlet spaces, the de Branges-Rovnyak spaces and the Smirnov class to address these questions.
+A Hardy space approach to the Nyman-Beurling and B\'aez-Duarte criterion for the Riemann Hypothesis (RH) was introduced recently in \cite{Noor} and further developed in \cite{Aditya preprint}.
+It states that the RH holds if and only if a particular sequence of functions $(h_k)_{k\geq 2}$ is complete in the Hardy space $H^2$.
+This article is concerned with orthogonality questions related to the family $(h_k)_{k\geq 2}$.
+The first goal is to analyze the orthogonal complement of $\mathcal{N}=\mathrm{span}(h_k)_{k\geq 2}$ in $H^2$.
+Unbounded Toeplitz operators on $H^p$ spaces and de Branges-Rovnyak spaces play a central role and our results show that the size and dimension of $\mathcal{N}^\perp$ reveal information on the zeros of the Riemann $\zeta$-function.
+The second goal is to show that $(h_k)_{k\geq 2}$ possesses a complete biorthogonal sequence in $H^2$.
+We also discuss a folklore conjecture about the number of $\zeta$-zeros if the RH fails.

 {\subjclass[2010]{Primary; Secondary}} \keywords{Riemann hypothesis, Hardy space, local Dirichlet space, de Branges-Rovnyak space, Smirnov class.} {}